HenronenGIT/lem-in/README.md

 ### Grading

-There was two main things how project was graded:
+There were two main things in how the project was graded:

 1. Time complexity

 2. Algorithm's accuracy

-To test both of these we use map `generator` what was provided for us.
+To test both of these we use the map `generator` that was provided for us.
-To generate biggest possible map we can use our `Makefile` like so:\
+To generate the biggest possible map we can use our `Makefile` like so:\
-`make map`\
+`make the map`\
-This generates map called `generator_map.map`
+This generates a map called `generator_map.map`

 #### Time Complexity grades